7 Reasons Why Raising Tweens & Teens is the Best

 I’ve witnessed a parent bounce shamelessly like a 48-year-old cheerleader when her son broke away and scored that goal.
 (He’d finally gained the confidence to move!)
 And a mom-friend who posts a thousand dance pictures.
 (Her daughter overcame huge health issues to make it onto that stage!)

 Then sometimes I become the cheerleading mom or picture-posting-over-sharer because it’s addicting to witness our kids discover who they are and learn what they can do.
-The teaching and learning that accompanies raising older kids is very special.
+The teaching and learning that accompanies raising older kids are very special.

 Sometimes all the stars align just right and your kid ends up loving the same things you do.